 It is imperative that we consider the role of the body when researching posttraumatic growth.
 As Hefferon et al. (2010) proposed there is a ‘place for the body and issues relating to the body in the facilitation and as a direct outcome of posttraumatic growth, especially when the trauma is directly related to the body’ (p.
 241).
 Hefferon et al.’s (2009) review of the illness specific growth literature suggested that recovering and thriving from physical illness can create a new awareness and heightened importance of the body.
 Such suggestions have been echoed by Sparkes and Smith (2013) when considering physical trauma, emphasising that we should consider the novel body-self relationships that may occur after trauma, understanding how people create and engage with the body over time and in different sets of circumstances.
 Thus researchers should consider how participants can be encouraged to express their embodied experiences of growth, both when narrating their experiences and also in more creative and visual ways.
 Busanich et al. (2016) advocated the use of creative analytical practices when exploring fluid and complex experiences such as embodiment, suggesting that visual tools may assist participants as an additional form of expression.
 Thus growth researchers might explore how the body may both inhibit and facilitate growth, considering how participants can be empowered to express their embodied experiences.

-The potential for vicarious growth.A third suggestion for future research is to consider growth from the perspective of others surrounding the individual who has experienced adversity or trauma.
+The potential for vicarious growth

+A third suggestion for future research is to consider growth from the perspective of others surrounding the individual who has experienced adversity or trauma.
 At present research considering significant others and growth has focused on gaining second hand stories of witnessed growth in the individual who has experienced adversity.
 For example, Wadey et al. (2013) explored sports coaches’ perceptions of stress related growth in their athletes after injury.
 Their findings first suggested that coaches’ perceptions were coherent with reports of growth from athletes and second identified novel types of growth and behavioural indicators of growth.
 Suggestions for using alternative perspectives (such as coaches) to confirm reports of growth have been common (e.g., Crawford et al.).
 Yet while the additional information offered by significant others may be valuable in understanding growth, some caution should be exercised in suggesting that these accounts can overcome the difficulties associated with establishing growth and validate whether an athlete has experienced growth or not.
 Instead, understanding growth from the perspective of others can allow us a richer understanding of how growth is developed.

 An alternative to using the stories of significant others to enrich our understanding of growth is instead to consider the potential for vicarious growth.
 While the negative impacts of vicarious trauma have been considered in the sporting domain (e.g. Day et al. 2013) we have yet to consider the possibility of vicarious growth.
 Thus researchers with an interest in understanding the experiences of significant others might consider the growth experiences of family, team-mates and sports coaches.
 In addition, another population that might experience vicarious growth are researchers themselves.
 Indeed, ‘Qualitative research is existentially charged for respondents and for researchers’ (Massey et al. 1998, p.
 353); therefore, this leaves open the possibilities for vicarious growth: closer relationships, more clearly developed priorities, and appreciation for life.
 Although directed at clinicians, Tedeschi and Calhoun’s (2009) views may hold relevance to researchers too: